-Art Grade 5 or above in GCSE Art Biology Students must achieve two Grade 6s in GCSE Combined Science or a minimum of two Grade 6s including Biology in GCSE Triple Science results A Grade 6 in English and Maths is also desirable, due to the high level of Maths and written content Business Grade 5 in English or Maths GCSE Chemistry Students must achieve two Grade 6s in GCSE Combined Science or a minimum of two Grade 6s including Chemistry in GCSE Triple Science results A Grade 6 in English and Maths is also desirable, due to the high level of Maths and written content Computer Science Grade 6 minimum in GCSE Maths Design & Technology Minimum Grade 5 GCSE in either Electronics, Resistant Materials, Product Design or Graphic Products as well as a Grade 4 in GCSE Maths Drama & Theatre Studies Minimum Grade 5 in GCSE Drama Dance Minimum Grade 5 in Dance Economics Minimum of Grade 5 in Maths and English GCSE English Language Grade 5 in Literature or Language GCSE English Literature Grade 5 at GCSE in English Literature (most 5 in English Language GCSE also) French Minimum Grade 6 in GCSE French (most will have achieved 7) Geography Grade 5 in GCSE Geography or a 5 in English Literature or Language if Geography not taken Government & Politics Grade 5 in GCSE English or 5 in History if taken History Grade 5 at GCSE History or a Grade 5 in English Lit or Language if History not taken Maths Grade 7 in GCSE Maths Further Maths Grade 8 in GCSE Maths Media Studies Minimum Grade 4 in English Literature and English Language Music Grade 6 in GCSE Music OR Grade 5 instrumental/vocal qualification Philosophy & Ethics Grade 5 in RE GCSE (full course) or Grade 5 in GCSE English Language or Literature if RE not taken Physics Students must achieve two Grade 6s in GCSE Combined Science or a minimum of two Grade 6s including Physics in GCSE Triple Science results.
-A Grade 6 in English and Maths is also desirable, due to the high level of Maths and written content Psychology Grade 5 in English and Maths (most will have a 6 in Science) Sociology Grade 5 GCSE in English Language/Literature Spanish Minimum Grade 6 in GCSE Spanish (most will have achieved 7) Textiles Grade 5 GCSE or above in either a D&T subject or Art (preferably Textiles) Extra Curricular Core Maths Grade 4 in Maths, though the course will challenge and interest Mathematicians of all abilities (extra-curricular subject to supplement a full-time Sixth Form offer) EPQ Extended Project Qualification
+Art Grade 5 or above in GCSE Art.
+Applications from students without Art GCSE but with a strong portfolio will also be considered.
+Biology Students must achieve two Grade 6s in GCSE Combined Science or a minimum of two Grade 6s including Biology in GCSE Triple Science A Grade 6 in English and Maths is also desirable, due to the high level of Maths and written content Business Grade 5 in English or Maths GCSE Chemistry Students must achieve two Grade 6s in GCSE Combined Science or a minimum of two Grade 6s including Chemistry in GCSE Triple Science A Grade 6 in English and Maths is also desirable, due to the high level of Maths and written content Computer Science Grade 6 minimum in GCSE Maths Design & Technology Minimum Grade 5 GCSE in DT or any DT related subject, as well as a Grade 4 in GCSE Maths Drama & Theatre Studies Minimum Grade 5 in GCSE Drama Dance Minimum Grade 5 in Dance Economics Minimum of Grade 5 in Maths and English GCSE English Language Grade 5 in Literature or Language GCSE English Literature Grade 5 in GCSE in English Literature most students will also have grade 5 in English Language French Minimum Grade 6 in GCSE French (most will have achieved 7) Geography Grade 5 in GCSE Geography or a 5 in English Literature or Language if Geography not taken Government & Politics Grade 5 in GCSE English or 5 in History if taken History Grade 5 at GCSE History or a Grade 5 in English Lit or Language if History not taken Mathematics Grade 7 in GCSE Maths Further Maths Grade 8 in GCSE Maths Media Studies Minimum Grade 4 in English Literature and English Language Music Grade 6 in GCSE Music OR Grade 5 instrumental/vocal qualification Philosophy & Ethics Grade 5 in RE GCSE (full course) or Grade 5 in GCSE English Language or Literature if RE not taken Physics Students must achieve two Grade 6s in GCSE Combined Science or a minimum of two Grade 6s including Physics in GCSE Triple Science.
+A Grade 6 in English and Maths is also desirable, due to the high level of Maths and written content Psychology Grade 5 in English and Maths (most will have a 6 in Science) Sociology Grade 5 GCSE in English Language or Literature Spanish Minimum Grade 6 in GCSE Spanish (most will have achieved 7) Textiles Grade 5 GCSE or above in either a D&T subject or Art (preferably Textiles) Extra Curricular Core Maths Grade 4 in Maths, though the course will challenge and interest Mathematicians of all abilities (extra-curricular subject to supplement a full-time Sixth Form offer) EPQ Extended Project Qualification no specific entry requirements but grade 5 in English recommended